aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/11_cloud9-setup.md

 ## Access AWS Cloud9 in AWS Management Console

 Once you have logged into the AWS Management Console from your Workshop Studio event dashboard page, you will already have an EKS cluster and Cloud9 environment.
-[Click here to access your AWS Cloud9 instance](https://us-west-2.console.aws.amazon.com/cloud9control/home?region=us-west-2#/product)
+Click to access your [AWS Cloud9 instance](https://us-west-2.console.aws.amazon.com/cloud9control/home?region=us-west-2#/product).

 ![cloudd9](/images/workshop-studio-cloud9-dashboard.png)